 Structure

-- Content is organized with headings and section titles (on WordPress, all panels have a title)
+- Content is organized with heading/section titles

 - Content is organized semantically and reads from top to bottom